Langenstein-Zwieberge: Deaths

-Dead prisoners were initially sent to the Quedlinburg by horse-drawn car, then by truck.
+Dead prisoners were initially sent to Quedlinburg by horse-drawn car, then by truck.
 The ashes of 912 victims, including 131 French, rest in the cemetery of this city.

 In March, the crematory couldn't continue its work for lack of fuel, and the bodies accumulated in a hut.
 They were buried, either in four large pits outside the camp that contain more than 700, or close to Revier, inside the camp, in a pit where several hundreds of other bodies lie.

 The corpses were transported, by two, in wooden cases carried by four prisoners after work.
 They emptied the cases into the pits and the downward file was going to seek a new loading until almost complete exhaustion of the mass grave.
 The last bodies, in full decomposition, untransportable, remained in the hut.
 The S.S. responsible for the loading closed again the hut with key because there had been flights of thighs of corpses.

 On the evening of 9 April 1945, ahead of the advance of the American troops, who reached the Elbe, 3,000 survivors of the camp, in six columns of 500, escorted by the S.S. marched east.
 The majority went during 15 days and, after 300 km, were found close to Wittenberg, on Elbe.

 One column was completely destroyed without a trace.
 Another column marched until 28 April and arrived close to Berlin with only 18 survivors.
 It is roughly estimated that 500 to 1500 survived these column marches.